joshhartman/auto-install-free-ssl/readme.txt

 1. Then go to the plugin's dashboard.
 Click the **'Activate Force HTTPS'** button (this button will be visible only after the plugin issue an SSL certificate).
 This one-click makes sure your website has no mixed content warning.
 Now the padlock appears in the browser's address bar.
 1. Congratulations!
 You're all set.

-=== Support and Report a Bug ===

-Please check the existing topics in the WordPress [support forum](https://wordpress.org/support/plugin/auto-install-free-ssl) before creating a new topic for support or reporting a bug.

 == Frequently Asked Questions ==

 = Why do you need my cPanel password when others Let's Encrypt clients don’t? =